Enjoying our puzzle hints?

 Why is “ASIAGO” in the Green group?

-a type of Italian cheese, also related to the band name A Flock of Seagulls' song 'ASIA'
+a type of cheese, also the name of a band

 Word definitions